proctorf/HIST289/Tableau-Tutorial-From-Workbook.md

 1. **Start with your Key Financial Data sheet**

 2. **Create a calculated field**
-   - Click dropdown arrow next to "Dimensions"
+   - Notice that in the "Data pane" directly above the list of fields from your data there is a search bar, and next to that are icons for "filter by" (the funnel), "view data", (the speadsheet), and a down arrow.
+   - Select the down arrow (this opens up a new dropdown window)
-   - Select **"Create Calculated Field..."**
+   - Select **"Create Calculated Field..."** (you can also find this under the "Analysis" Tab)

 3. **Name and formula**
    - Name: "Correct ROI Ratio"